For General Information: (740) 374-1400

 There are two categories of artificial tears:

-- Eye drops with preservatives.
+• Eye drops with preservatives.
 This type often comes in multidose bottles and contains preservatives that discourage growth of bacteria once the bottle has been opened.
-The preservatives may irritate your eyes, especially if you have moderate or severe dry eyes.
+The preservatives may irritate your eyes, especially if you have moderate or very dry eyes and use the eye drops often during the day.

-- Preservative-free eye drops.
-This type has fewer additives and is generally recommended if you apply artificial tears more than four times a day, or if you have moderate or severe dry eyes.
+• Preservative-free eye drops.
+This type has fewer additives and is generally recommended if you apply artificial tears more than four times a day, or if you have moderate or very dry eyes.
 Preservative-free eye drops may come in single-dose vials.

-Artificial tears are also available as nonprescription gels and gel inserts.
-These may cause temporary blurred vision.
+Artificial tears are also available as over-the-counter gels.
+These may cause temporary blurred vision due to the thicker gel solution.

 If you still don’t have relief after trying different products, the next step might be to try one or more artificial tear ointments.
 These can temporarily cause blurred vision, so you might prefer to apply the ointment just before bedtime.